 How to apply: A complete application includes student application, parent/guardian acknowledgment, verified courses/grades from counselor, recommendation from science teacher, and recommendation from math teacher.

-Registration: You must have received notification of acceptance into the Jim Holland Summer Science Research Program (SSRP) in order to register.
-Registration fees are due by May 31, 2021.
+Confirmation/registration: You must have received notification of acceptance into the Jim Holland Summer Science Research Program (SSRP) in order to register.
+Student confirmation and registration fees are due by May 20, 2022.